We're on a mission to crack clean energy

-You can manage your charger remotely from our web app.
+You can manage your charger remotely from our app.
 Once you’ve had your charger installed, you will be given the login details.
 After which, you can schedule when your car should charge (e.g. at the cheapest or most convenient times), track how much you are spending and ask for support.

 Questions about solar?

-How do I know if solar is suitable for my home?
+Is solar suitable for my home?